Baraka-Malila/OCR-APP/README.md

-# OCR App - Recognize Text in English and Swahili
+# OCR App - Recognize Text in English and Swahili(not implemented yet)

 This application allows you to extract text from images.
 It supports Optical Character Recognition (OCR) for both **English** and **Swahili** languages.